How to Make Realistic Outdoor Lighting with Cycles

 It's called HDR lighting, which some of you may have already heard of or even used, but you might not not know why it's so much better.

-In the video you’ll discover:
+In the post you'll discover:

 Traditional lighting (using lamps) misses out on so many things that are crucial to the realism of your scene.
 Whereas HDR lighting is based off the real world, so it offers beautifully accurate color and intensity, as well as providing reflections for your objects.